 So, you've read all the positive testimonials from dog owners about the benefits of feeding fish and now you want to know whether it really is possible to feed your dog a fish based diet with amazing health results?
 To answer the question - is fish good for dogs? - we need to take a look at what nutrients our dogs need and examine whether fish can provide all of the vitamins and minerals our dogs would normally receive from other diets.

-To get you the answers you need we've asked Bianca Boulton-Major, a Nutritional Consultant, for her expert opinion on which dogs might benefit most from a fish-based diet.
+To get you the answers you need we've asked Moddie Lambert, BCCSDip.
+HthNut, WOOFS’ Canine Nutritionist, for her expert opinion on which dogs might benefit most from a fish-based diet.
 She told us fish can be a great source of protein for dogs with allergies and which types of fish should be avoided, and why.

 The benefits of fish as a food for dogs

 Fish is a great, easily digestible protein source for dogs.
 Especially for dogs following digestive upsets or with liver or kidney disease, whilst being relatively low in saturated fats and empty calories (good for weight control).